Skip to main content

-Create S3 NAS bucket
+Create an ONTAP S3 NAS bucket

-An S3 NAS buckets is a mapping between an S3 bucket name and a NAS path.
+An S3 NAS bucket is a mapping between an S3 bucket name and a NAS path.
 S3 NAS buckets allow you to provide S3 access to any part of an SVM namespace having existing volumes and directory structure.

 You can configure S3 NAS buckets to specify any set of files and directories within the root directory of the SVM.